How much exercise does a dog need every day? And secondly, how do you exercise a dog?

 Body Condition Score Guides

 Body Condition Scoring is a tool to help you understand what is an ideal shape for your pet.
-Check the following guides to see if your pet is the right shape.
+Check the following guides to see if your pet is in the right shape.